Trade mark confusion is a real problem.

 What happens if the likelihood of confusion exists?

-Where a similarity between two marks exist, the UKIPO will merely notify the existing trade mark owner, and then it’s up to you whether the applicant secures its trade mark.
+Where a similarity between two marks exist, the UKIPO will notify the existing trade mark owner.
+Then it’s up to you whether the applicant secures its trade mark.

 It is then up to the existing trade mark holder to decide whether to object to the newcomer’s application.